AI-Powered-Email-Summarizer/Email-Assitant-Seminar-2/README.md

    - **Summarize**: Provides a brief summary.
    - **Auto-reply**: Generates a response using AI.
 3. If replying, review the generated response and click **Send Reply**.

----

-## 📜 License
-This project is licensed under the **MIT License**.

----

-## 🤝 Contributing
-Feel free to fork the repository and submit pull requests.

----

-## 📬 Contact
-For any issues or inquiries, reach out via GitHub Issues.